unvt/featureserviceVT/README.md

 # Usage
 1. Check configration information in config/default.hjson.
 In particular, the numbers of records in layers may change.
 2. Run index.js to obtain "temp-json.json" that stores all records.
 Sometimes, socker hang up error may occur due to the server, but please just try again.
 3. Convert "temp-json.json" into vector tile using tippicanoe.
+(Make sure that you can use tippecanoe.)

 ```
 vi config/default.hjson